Jingsai/intro_stats/docs/index.md

 I hope you enjoy the textbook.
 You can provide feedback two ways:

-1. The preferred method is to file an issue on the Github page: https://github.com/VectorPosse/intro_stats/issues
+1. The preferred method is to file an issue on the Github page: https://github.com/jingsai/intro_stats/issues

-2. Alternatively, send me an email: [sraleigh\@westminstercollege.edu](mailto:sraleigh@westminstercollege.edu){.email}
+2. Alternatively, send me an email: [jliang\@westminsteru.edu](mailto:jliang@westminsteru.edu){.email}